Volunteer

 Beach Naturalist Program

-The City of Burien partners with Seattle Aquarium to offer the Beach Naturalist program at Seahurst Park, offering a fun way for residents to explore local marine life and discover the importance of the beach ecosystem.
+The City of Burien partners with the Seattle Aquarium to offer the Beach Naturalist program at Seahurst Park.
+The program is a fun way for residents to explore local marine life and discover the importance of the beach ecosystem.

 Contact the Seattle Aquarium at (206) 386-4344 or email [email protected] with your name and contact information to learn more.